 When he ascended on high, he led captives in his train and gave gifts to men."
-9(What does "he ascended" mean except that he also descended to the lower, earthly regions?
-10He who descended is the very one who ascended higher than all the heavens, to fill the whole universe) (Ephesians 4:8-10).
+(What does "he ascended" mean except that he also descended to the lower, earthly regions?
+He who descended is the very one who ascended higher than all the heavens, to fill the whole universe) (Ephesians 4:8-10).

-It is essential that we understand that, since the death, burial, and resurrection of Christ, a Christian does not descend into the lower parts of the Earth upon death, but he ascends to heaven to be always with the Lord.
-He led captives in His train (verse 8) probably refers to the fact that the believers held at Abrahams side were brought to heaven with Christ when He ascended.
+It is essential to understand that, since the death, burial, and resurrection of Christ, a Christian does not descend into the lower parts of the Earth upon death but ascends to heaven to always be with the Lord.
+Christ leading captives in His train (v.
+8) probably refers to the believers held at Abraham's side being brought to heaven with Christ when He ascended.
 We know that, since the resurrection of Christ, believers go to be with the Lord upon their death.
-Paul says:
+Paul wrote:

-22If I am to go on living in the body, this will mean fruitful labor for me.
+If I am to go on living in the body, this will mean fruitful labor for me.
 Yet what shall I choose?
 I do not know!
-23I am torn between the two: I desire to depart and be with Christ, which is better by far; 24but it is more necessary for you that I remain in the body (Philippians 1:22-24.
+I am torn between the two: I desire to depart and be with Christ, which is better by far; but it is more necessary for you that I remain in the body (Philippians 1:22-24.
 Also read 2 Corinthians 5:8).

-The passage in Luke 16 we are studying gives us a preview of what was happening in Hades at the time Jesus was speaking, a true story of the destinies of two very different men and where they went upon death.
-In this passage, the name of Lazarus and Abraham are mentioned, and in some manuscripts (The Vulgate) the name Dives (which is the Latin word for rich) is given to the rich man.
+The passage in Luke 16 gives us a preview of what was happening in Hades at the time Jesus spoke, a true story of the destinies of two very different men and where they went upon death.
+In this passage, the name of Lazarus and Abraham are mentioned, and in some manuscripts (The Vulgate), the name Dives (which is the Latin word for rich) is given to the rich man.

-Verses 19-21 - The Situation of the Two Men on Earth
+The Situation of the Two Men on Earth (Vv.
+19-21).

-3) While they are on earth, how are the Rich man and Lazarus described?
+3) While they are on Earth, how are the Rich man and Lazarus described?
 How do you think the lives of the two men were celebrated upon both of their deaths?

-The color purple in the days of Christ was not a natural commodity to obtain.
-This rich man was likely clothed in Tyrian purple4 (or Royal purple), the Prada, Armani or top fashion designers of the day.
+Purple in the days of Christ was not a natural commodity to obtain.
+This rich man was likely clothed in Tyrian purple (or Royal purple), the Prada, Armani, or top fashion designers of the day.
 The color was extracted from the mucus of a rare sea snail.
 Aristotle assigned a value of ten to twenty times its weight in gold.
 The rich man also wore fine linen.
-The word used in Greek for the fine linen is bussos, a rare strong thread secreted by mussels.5 Kings, such as the Egyptian King Tutankhamen, wore this costly cloth.
+The word used in Greek for fine linen is bussos, a rare strong thread secreted by mussels.
+Kings, such as the Egyptian King Tutankhamen, wore this costly cloth.
 This rich man lived sumptuously every day.
 He ate the best foods, drank the best wine, and his house was the best mansion in town.
-We are not overdoing it by presuming that this man was well known in the whole country as someone to be envied.
+We are not overdoing it by presuming that this man was well known as someone to be envied.
 He was an influential celebrity of his day.

 Lazarus was laid at the rich man's gate or porch.
 The Greek word translated as "laid" is ballo.
 It means to throw out with force.
 He had been flung roughly, and it seems that he was just left to lay there, life slowly ebbing from him.
-The gate where they threw Lazarus was more than likely the rear servant's entrance where the servants deposited the rubbish, and the dogs congregated and licked his dying skin.
-It was evident to anyone that Lazarus was very ill, due to him being covered with ulcerated sores.
-It was also likely that he was too sick to go anywhere but stay where he was thrown and beg for the scraps of food that fell from the rich man's table.
+The gate where they threw Lazarus was more than likely the rear servant's entrance where the servants deposited the rubbish, and the dogs congregated and licked his ulcerated skin (v.
+21).
+It was evident that Lazarus was very ill due to him being covered with ulcerated sores.
+It was likely that he was too sick to go anywhere but stay where he was thrown and beg for the scraps of food that fell from the rich man's table.
 William Barclay tells us: